Cat5TV/pinecraft/README.md

 MINECRAFT VERSION
 =================

+- Minecraft Version 1.18.2 is supported as of Pinecraft Installer 3.2.
-Minecraft Version 1.18.1 is fully supported as of Pinecraft Installer 3.1.
+- Minecraft Version 1.18.1 is supported as of Pinecraft Installer 3.1.

-Pinecraft Installer always installs the latest version of Minecraft available for each server type, unless you select a seed which requires a specific version.
+The current version of Pinecraft Installer always installs the latest version of Minecraft available for each server type, unless you select a seed which requires a specific version.
 The update to each installer is the responsibility of the server development team (E.G., Paper, Fabric, Spigot) and I check for updates regularly and update Pinecraft as quickly as possible following an update.

 **Note:** If you run Pinecraft Installer and are not getting the latest Minecraft version as an option, 1) ensure you have not selected a Level Seed that requires a different version and 2) make sure you are using the recommended distro as outlined in the Base Distro OS section below.